TWA Flight Center at JFK Airport

 Thanks to its placement on the National Register of Historic Places, the midcentury flight center was preserved, sitting unoccupied in the center of one of America’s busiest airports.
 It remained in limbo for years—intact, but entirely empty other than the occasional open house.

 By 2015—nearly 14 years after its closure—the TWA terminal finally found a new purpose.
-According to plans by JetBlue and a hotel developer, the original head house will be transformed into an airport hotel, consisting of 505 new guest rooms while maintaining many of the airport’s original icons, including the Lisbon Lounge and the Paris Café.
+In 2019, the original head house opened as an airport hotel, consisting of 505 new guest rooms while maintaining many of the airport’s original icons, including the Lisbon Lounge and the Paris Café.
 The flight center’s exciting repurposing reminds us that it’s never too late or too costly to preserve history.